twitter/communitynotes/content/timeline-tabs.md

 **Notes are chosen based on meeting some of the following:**

 - Written by an author with high writing impact, or high average helpfulness score of notes they authored.
-- Currently have a status of "Needs More Ratings" (not already "Helpful")
+- Currently have a status of "Needs More Ratings"
 - Currently have a high helpfulness score, nearing the threshold to earn status of "Helpful"
-- Do not already have a large number of ratings (such that more ratings could change the note's status)
+- Do not have a large number of ratings (such that more ratings could change the note's status)

 Notes are sent to a random selection of contributors, excluding the note author and those who have already rated the note.
 Notifications are also limited by the recipient's notification frequency setting.